 Students take a combination of course units, as advised by the Department.
 Students must accumulate at least 20 units including certain compulsory courses.
 No more than 4 units may be taken from advanced course units.

-Details of course units are available from the Department.
-Not all course units will be available in every semester.
+Not all course units will be available in every semester or year.